Contributor: Suzanne Riordan. Lesson ID: 13944

 Dan swings the club and hits the ball.

 Again, Dan is the subject.
-In this sentence, however, he does two different actions to two different objects.
+In this sentence, however, he does two different actions to two objects.
 He both swings and hits.

 He swings the club.